-Transferred funds can only be used to pay for the training and assessment costs for apprenticeship standards.
-These apprenticeships need to be new starts, except where the apprentice is changing employer and the agreement to continue their apprenticeship with the new employer is through a transfer of levy funds.
+Transferred levy funds can only be used to pay for the training and assessment costs for apprenticeship standards.
+These apprenticeships need to be new starts, except where the apprentice is changing employer and there is an agreement to continue the apprenticeship via a transfer of funds.

 A levy transfer should cover the full training and assessment costs for an apprenticeship programme.
 At the moment, it isn't possible to split the costs of an apprenticeship between multiple levy transfers.